hazelcast/hazelcast/hazelcast-documentation/src/SPIProxy.md

   }
 ```

+#### Implementing the PartitionAwareOperation Interface

 Now, let's write the `IncOperation`.
-It implements `PartitionAwareOperation` interface, meaning that it will be executed on partition that hosts the counter.
+It implements `PartitionAwareOperation` interface, meaning that it will be executed on the partition that hosts the counter.

 ```java